 Style Pros Cons These clamping devices consist of multiple components which work together to apply holding forces.
 Clamping action is typically accomplished through the non-concentric design.
 Clamping Systems Holding Capacities up to 19,000 lbs can be obtained.
 Low profile.
 Easy to use.
 Some can provide a Clamping Force in two directions, outward and downward.
 Machinable version can be used for oddshapes.
 Tool required.
 May require a custom designed base.
-Grippers are serrated stops used to grip and hold the wor can be used as a stand-alone component or opposite a c spindle for hold-down or straight-line clamps. rkpiece in position while machining or assembly.
-They lamp.
-With matching threads, can also be used as a Grippers The serrated surface is used to grip and increase clamping area.
+Grippers are serrated stops used to grip and hold the wo can be used as a stand-alone component or opposite a c spindle for hold-down or straight-line clamps.
+Grippers The serrated surface is used to grip and increase clamping area.
 Easy to install or replace.
 With swivel, adjusts to non parallel surface.
 Maintenance free.
 May require some machining: drill & tap or brazing.
 Gluing is not recommended.
 Tools required.
 Like grippers, rest pads are used to support the workpied a clamp.
-With matching threads, can be used as a spindle clamps. ce as stand-alone or opposite for hold-down or straight-line Rest Pads The smooth surface increases clamping area.
+With matching threads, can be used as a spindle clamps.
+Rest Pads The smooth surface increases clamping area.
 Available in a variety of materials to match workpiece surface requirements.
 Easy to install or replace.
 With swivel, adjusts to non parallel surface.
 Can be mounted at any angle.
 Require some machining: drill & tap or weld.
 Tools required.
 Any clamp consisting of a thread shaft and a means to grip and rotate the end of the shaft to and from the workpiece surface.
 The Holding Capacity depends on the shaft diameter and thread size.
 Screw Clamp Simple and versatile.
 Requires very little space to operate.
 Can be used with a variety of pads or grips.
-Clamping time can be decreased using quick-act- ing inserts.
+Clamping time can be decreased using quick-acting inserts.
 Pad purchased separately.
 Clamping time can be relatively long if the clamp needs to be moved several inches.
 Clamps that use a spring to create the Holding Force (F H).
 Quick to apply.
 Can be adjustable.
 Excellent for many assembly and gluing applications.
 Depending on strength of clamp and operator, continuous use can cause fatigue.
 Generally very low Holding Force (F_H), 1 - 50 lbs.
 Limited opening size.
 Spring Clamps An elongated bar acting as a lever to secure the workpiece into position.
-A center hole or slot allows the clamping screw to pass and create a fulcrum for applying an Exerting Force (F) on the workpiece.
+A center hole or slot allows the clamping screw to pass and create a fulcrum for applying an Exerting Force (F e) on the workpiece.
 See Figure 8.
 Strap Clamp Can have very high Holding Compacity (F{HC}).
 Simple and versatile.
 Works well on a T-table.
 Clamping force limited by stud size.
 Requires additional clamp rest.
 Tools may be required.
-Usually used to clamp from the side, these workholding devices come in many styles and configurations.
-Straight-Line Action Clamp Can be used in applications with wide size variance or for long opening and closing motion.
+Usually used to clamp from the side, these workholding devices corconfigurations. levices come in many styles and Charles I I A A I C Can be used in applications with wide size variance or for long opening and closing motion.
 Infinite adjustable stroke and clamp positions allow variance in workpiece shape.
 Fast action for clamp and release.
 Can be used as a stop.
 Can lose tension under vibration.
 May corrode if exposed to some chemicals.
 Do not submerge.
 Abrasive dust can effect performance.
 Straight-Line Action Clamp

-A clamp which swings into place for clamping and to one side for workpiece removal.
-Swing Clamp Easily swing out-of-the way for loading and unloading of workpiece.
+A clamp which swings into place for clamping and to one Easily swing out-of-the way for loading and unloading of workpiece.
 Adjustable Clamping Force (FC).
-Manual or remote with power options available.
+Manual or remote with power options available. side for workpiece removal.
 May require tools.
-Vise Can have fixed or interchangeable jaws.
+Swing Clamp Vise Can have fixed or interchangeable jaws.
 Firmly grip materials from hardened steel to soft plastic and from square to round shapes.
 Most must be mounted to workbench or other secure surface for heavy workpieces and secure operation.
 Works best if opposing workpiece faces are parallel.